-Are you at the near-end of your studies and ready to kick-off your career in sustainable transformation?
-Are you an expert in one of the challenges and ready to get sparkled on how to apply your knowledge into a sustainable transformative business model.
+Are you at the end of your studies and ready to kick-off your career in sustainable transformation?
+Are you an expert in one of the challenges, ready to translate your knowledge into a business model?

-Are you a startup-founder, ready to bring your idea to a next validation round for sustainable business transformations?
+Are you a startup-founder, ready to bring your idea to a next validation round?
 Or are you an entrepreneur who is brewing on a new project idea, ready to team up and absorb input from a large crowd of experts to develop it further?

 What’s on the planning